Brush Clearing Services in Fairhaven, MA

 We use chainsaws for larger woody growth, brush cutters for thick vegetation, loppers for selective cutting, and pole saws and pole trimmers for reaching high growth.
 Having the right equipment for each situation makes clearing work efficient and complete.

-Clearing work includes cutting vegetation to ground level or removing it entirely depending on what the property needs.
-Some areas just need cutting back to manageable size.
+Clearing work includes cutting vegetation to ground level or removing it entirely, depending on what the property needs.
+Some areas just need cutting back to a manageable size.
 Others need complete removal so landscaping or construction can happen.

 Properties of any size get handled.
 Small residential areas that need periodic clearing to large properties requiring extensive brush removal all get professional service that completes the job thoroughly.